Can You Use Flexible Ducts for Your HVAC System? Pros and Cons to Consider

 Geo Icon

-Using flexible air ducts for HVAC systems have become a popular alternative to metal air ducts because they’re easier and less expensive to install.
+Using flexible air ducts for HVAC systems has become a popular alternative to metal air ducts because they’re easier and less expensive to install.
 Still, metal ductwork remains a timeless option due to its durability.

 So, which type is best for your HVAC system?
 The answer will depend on your unique needs and preferences, plus the recommendation from your duct installer.
-Carefully consider the pros and cons of flexible ducts with the help of this guid.
+Carefully consider the pros and cons of flexible ducts with the help of this guide.

 What Are Flexible Ducts?